RodneyFinkel/K-Means-Clustering/README.md

 Run the projects with:
 - k_means++_3d.py , can use concurrent.futures library for concurrent fetching from yfinance alternatively uncomment the script below the ThreadPoolExcutor if throttling occurs
 - k_meansSP500_2.py , yfinance is currently problematic with .info attribute/method.
-Workaround is to use USA VPN
+Workaround is to use VPN with USA location
 - k_meansSP500_1.py ,
 - k_means_app.py to use the custom KMeans class inside: k_means.py